top of page

 Santorini Akrotiri

-Photo by: Rt44, Ancient Akrotiri, Cropped by Shiny Greece, CC BY-SA 4.0
+The Akrotiri Archaeological Site | Photo by: Rt44, Ancient Akrotiri, Cropped by Shiny Greece, CC BY-SA 4.0

 Apart from the Akrotiri Santorini Frescoes, the numerous artifacts of the excavation have been installed in the Akrotiri Santorini Museum.
 These are the Golden Goat, the small shrine with a marble figurine of a woman, large jars for storage of goods, stirrup jars for transfer of commodities, bathtubs, flowerpots, vases, beds, offering tables, and more (find more in Akrotiri Wiki).

-Where is Akrotiri Ruins Santorini
+Where are the Akrotiri Ruins

 Where is Akrotiri on Santorini